-- Prior to administration of remdesivir, patients should be educated regarding the risk of hypersensitivity reactions and/or transaminase elevations during or after infusion.
-Patients should be educated to report to a healthcare provider if they experience any symptoms of hypersensitivity reaction or liver inflammation.
-Patients may be provided a copy of the FDA-approved patient labeling found in the package insert. - > Patients should continue to follow required infection control measures to include medical isolation, guarantine and the use of PPE. - Prior to administration of a medication with Emergency Use authorization, the healthcare provider must communicate information consistent with the "Fact Sheet for Patients, Parents and Caregivers" (and provide a copy of the Fact Sheet) to include: - > FDA has authorized the emergency use of the chosen medication for the treatment of mild to moderate COVID-19 in adults with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization. - The significant known and potential risks and benefits of the selected treatment for COVID-19, and the extent to which such potential risks and benefits are unknown. - > Information on available alternative treatments and the risks and benefits of those alternatives. - The patient has the option to accept or refuse treatment. - > Patients should continue to follow required infection control measures to include medical isolation, quarantine and the use of PPE.
+- Prior to administration of a medication with Emergency Use authorization, the healthcare provider must communicate information consistent with the "Fact Sheet for Patients, Parents and Caregivers" (and provide a copy of the Fact Sheet) to include: - > FDA has authorized the emergency use of the chosen medication for the treatment of mild to moderate COVID-19 in adults with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization. - The significant known and potential risks and benefits of the selected treatment for COVID-19, and the extent to which such potential risks and benefits are unknown. - Information on available alternative treatments and the risks and benefits of those alternatives. - > The patient has the option to accept or refuse treatment. - > Patients should continue to follow required infection control measures to include medical isolation, quarantine and the use of PPE. - Documentation should be entered in the electronic health record that patient was given the EUA "Fact Sheet for Patients, Parents and Caregivers" (if applicable), informed of alternatives to treatment, informed that the medication is an unapproved drug authorized for use under the EUA (if applicable), and consent was received from the patient prior to preparing the administration.